Paternity (House): Plot

 House remembers a baby he treated earlier whose mother did not want to vaccinate the child and hypothesizes that infant Dan may have caught the measles virus, which remained latent for 16 years.
 Avoiding a dangerous procedure to confirm this unusual case, they biopsy Dan's retina to find the virus, confirming House's diagnosis of subacute sclerosing panencephalitis.
-Dan recovers fully after brain surgery and reveals that he already knew he was adopted, but that he does not care.
+Dan recovers fully after brain surgery and reveals that he already knew he was adopted because he has a cleft chin while his parents don’t, but that he does not care.

 Medical aspects

 The sequence of tentative diagnoses in this case was: